ClubBoss/Poker_Analyzer/README.md

 - Import and export hand histories through plug-in converters with metadata and validation so incompatible hands can be detected before export
+- Batch operations in the Training Spot list allow applying the current difficulty and rating filters to all visible spots or deleting them in one step with confirmation dialogs.

 ## Converter plug-ins